Cryptite/CombatTagPlus/README.md

 *CombatTagPlus is the last plugin you'll ever need to stop those dirty combat loggers!*

+This fork is only intended for use with 1.13.2 Paper and has only minor changes from the original for.

+Only minor differences are below:
+* Use the Player Action Bar for logout countdowns, rather than text (less chat spam)
+* Added a LogoutEvent which is cancellable in case you want to cancel the NPC spawn via API
+* Added /log as a valid command alias for the original /logout

 ## Supports

 * CraftBukkit & Spigot 1.7.9